radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ### Applications

 In the Applications section, the **Web Gallery** node contains all possible configuration templates.
-The **Download all the templates** button will download and install automatically all the templates available on the web gallery.
+The **Download all the templates** button downloads and installs automatically all the templates available on the web gallery.

 ![](media/sysadmin-16.png)

 If an application is installed, it appears in the **Available** node and means that tenants are allowed to configure it for use in their portal.
 If support for an application should be removed, click **Delete** next to the application in the list shown in the **Available** node.
-The **Update Templates** button will look on the web gallery if there is any update for the templates installed.
+The **Update Templates** button looks on the web gallery if there is any update for the templates installed.

 ![](media/sysadmin-15.png)